tianhaogutum/tianhaogutum.github.io/_pages/teaching.md

     </div>
     <div class="course-content">
       <p>
-        Covers fundamental concepts of <strong>algorithms and programming</strong>, syntax and semantics of programming languages, basic and advanced data structures, recursion, object-oriented programming principles, and concurrent programming, all within a broader socio-economic context.
+        Covers fundamental concepts of algorithms and programming, syntax and semantics of programming languages, basic and advanced data structures, recursion, object-oriented programming principles, and concurrent programming, all within a broader socio-economic context.
 The course utilized <strong>Java</strong> as the primary language and included hands-on projects to reinforce learning.
       </p>
       <div class="course-tags">
         <span class="tag">Java Programming</span>